salpida-foundation/sal-meter-kernel-program/README.md

 ---

-## What Counts as Success Here
+## What Counts as Serious Contribution

-Success is **not** defined as hype, speed, or commercial excitement.
+A serious contribution is not defined by hype, size, or early publicity.

-Success means one or more of the following:
-- a bounded interface is shown to be reproducible
-- a proposed signal pathway is falsified cleanly
-- a kernel constraint is tightened
+It is defined by whether it reduces one real uncertainty in the kernel.

+Examples include:

+- stabilizing one interface condition
+- characterizing drift honestly
+- tightening one SOP
-- a leak source is identified and eliminated
+- eliminating one leak source
-- a state-separability claim survives cross-checking
+- improving one metadata or QC burden
+- clarifying one validation rule
-- a negative result closes a false path and strengthens the architecture
+- returning one bounded negative result cleanly
+- making one narrow pilot more reproducible

 A rigorous **no** is worth more than a vague **yes**.